Rajaa-BARHTAOUI/library-project/README.md

 - Clone this repo
 - `yarn` to install all req'd dependencies
-- `yarn start` to start local servers (frontend & backend)
+- `yarn start` to start local server
-- Open [http://localhost:3009](http://localhost:3009) to view it in the browser
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 This project uses: